DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 	* **Required**

 * `senders->{$senderName}`
 	* Desctription: A sender, when the key is the sender name and the value is the sender parameters.
+		Keys are case insensitive (the following names are equal: `'Telegram'`, `'telegram'`, `'TELEGRAM'`, `'tEleGRaM'`, etc).
 	* Valid values: `object`
 	* **Required**